richardsonjm/example-rails-challenge/README.md

 ##### Create a Visual Representation of Different Charges:

 On the view that shows all charges (most likely the *GET /charges* route), create three lists with H1 headers.
-When listing a customer if its a user then show first name and last name if company then show name and zip code
+When listing a customer if it's a user then show first name and last name or if it's a company then show name and zip code

 - List 1 -
   - Header: Failed Charges
   - In this list set the background color of the rows to #FF0000 and list the customer, the charge amount and the date that the charge failed for each failed charge.
-  - Link to show using unique_id
+  - Link to show using unique_code (do not include rails generated id in the link)

 - List 2 -
   - Header: Disputed Charges
   - In this list set the background color of the rows to ##FF5400 and list the customer,  the charge amount and the date that the charge was disputed for each disputed charge.
-  - Link to show using unique_id
+  - Link to show using unique_code (do not include rails generated id in the link)

 - List 3 -
   - Header: Successful Charges
   - In this list simply display all the charges that were successful.
-  - Link to show using unique_id
+  - Link to show using unique_code (do not include rails generated id in the link)

-On the view that the details of 1 charge found by the unique_id -Show all customer info
+On the view that the details of 1 charge found by the unique_code
+ - Show all customer info
- -Show all charge information
+ - Show all charge information

 ### Tests